Rag paper: China

-The invention of rag paper is attributed to Cai Lun in 106 CE, Luoyang, China, when he beat hemp and ramie rags with rope scraps, paper mulberry and other fibers into a pulp.
-Dunhuang and Turfan were major centers of rag paper production in the first millennium, possibly due to their desert environment incentivizing rag re-use versus mulberry paper production.
+The invention of rag paper is attributed to Cai Lun in 106 AD, Luoyang, China, when he beat hemp and ramie rags with rope scraps, paper mulberry and other fibres into a pulp.
+Dunhuang and Turfan were major centres of rag paper production in the first millennium, possibly due to their location in a desert environment that incentivised rag reuse versus mulberry paper production.
 Rag paper production declined in China after the 10th century due to the rising cost of textiles.